learnapollo/learnapollo/content/tutorial-ios/ios-05.md

 }
 ```

-Now, the compiler is happy again and the app should build and run normally again.
+Now, the compiler is happy and the app should build and run normally again.

 ### Updating the UI After Adding a Pokemon